Quadrature (mathematics): Medieval mathematics

 In medieval Europe, quadrature meant the calculation of area by any method.
 Most often the method of indivisibles was used; it was less rigorous than the geometric constructions of the Greeks, but it was simpler and more powerful.
 With its help, Galileo Galilei and Gilles de Roberval found the area of a cycloid arch, Grégoire de Saint-Vincent investigated the area under a hyperbola (Opus Geometricum, 1647), and Alphonse Antonio de Sarasa, de Saint-Vincent's pupil and commentator, noted the relation of this area to logarithms.

 Integral calculus

 John Wallis algebrised this method; he wrote in his Arithmetica Infinitorum (1656) some series which are equivalent to what is now called the definite integral, and he calculated their values.
 Isaac Barrow and James Gregory made further progress: quadratures for some algebraic curves and spirals.
 Christiaan Huygens successfully performed a quadrature of the surface area of some solids of revolution.

-The quadrature of the hyperbola by Saint-Vincent and de Sarasa provided a new function, the natural logarithm, of critical importance.
+The quadrature of the hyperbola by Gregoire de Saint-Vincent and A. A. de Sarasa provided a new function, the natural logarithm, of critical importance.
 With the invention of integral calculus came a universal method for area calculation.
 In response, the term quadrature has become traditional, and instead the modern phrase finding the area is more commonly used for what is technically the computation of a univariate definite integral.